Want to cut down how much you're spending on your health insurance premiums? 10 things you need to know about saving on health insurance.

 A co payment is similar to an excess in that it is an amount you agree to pay out of your own pocket towards the cost of your hospital treatment.
 Unlike an excess, it is a daily amount that contributes towards your daily hospital accommodation and expenses, but similar to an excess, the more you agree to pay, the cheaper your health insurance premiums will be.
 When considering co payments and excesses, it is important to weigh up whether you will have the money available should you need it at short notice and only opt for an amount you know you will be able to afford.

 As mentioned before, one way to save on your health insurance is to pay your annual premium before the rate rise that occurs each year on March 31st in order to lock in your current rate for a further 12 months.
-This rise is a government sanctioned increase (usually around 5%) which allows insurers to keep pace with inflation.
+This rise is a government sanctioned increase (usually around 5%) which allows funds to keep pace with inflation.
 However this option will depend on your available finances, as the average singles cover is around $800 a year and family cover around $1,500.

-Clearly then, there are ways to save on your health insurance both with and without switching insurers.
+Clearly then, there are ways to save on your health insurance both with and without switching funds.
 Cutting a little fat here and saving a few percent there can all add up to a cheaper premium, without necessarily having to sacrifice the level of cover that you need.